Book & Social Groups

 Led by: Jared

 Read and discuss graphic novels with like-minded readers.
-We read a wide range of books, from big titles everyone has heard of to the newest micropress anthology that might just become your new favorite, and are always willing to try something new that the group is interested in reading.
+We read a wide range of books, from big titles everyone has heard of to the newest micropress anthology that might just become you’re new favorite, and are always willing to try something new that the group is interested in reading.

 Tatsuki Fujimoto